 Okay, what are enums and structs anyway?

-Where a Boolean sits as either a 0 (false) or 1 (true), think of an enumerator as a longer Boolean where we can have from 0 to UE_BIG_NUMBER, where each value corresponds with a name you’ve given:
+Where a Boolean sits as either a 0 (false) or 1 (true), think of an enumerator as a longer Boolean where we can have from 0 to 255 (as it inherits from uint8), where each value corresponds with a name you’ve given:

 This snippet has been stolen from another post on better definitions for enums in UE C++.